September 24, 2019What is a Data Fabric?

 - It provides a context-sensitive search index to allow users to find data

-You can see that the enterprise data catalog is really the starting point for a data fabric design, because it creates an inventory of data assets and a repository for documenting and sharing information about those data asserts.
+You can see that the enterprise data catalog is really the starting point for a data fabric design, because it creates an inventory of data assets and a repository for documenting and sharing information about those data assets.
 This is critical metadata that can drive the functionality for all of the other components in our data fabric design.

 Knowledge graphs seek to uncover entity connections and quantify their relative connection strengths in order to identify relationships in data.